-least a colorable claim of the relationship's rationality."
+&lt;sup>303 See Pratt v.
+Webster, 673 F.2d 408, 418 (D.C.
+Cir.
+1982).
+Courts have generally applied one of two tests when evaluating whether records withheld by an agency whose principal purpose is criminal law enforcement were compiled for law enforcement purposes.
+See Jordan v.
+DOJ, 668 F.3d 1188, 1193-94 (10th Cir.
+2011) (summarizing the two tests).
+Many apply what is known as the "rational nexus test," which demands that, in the words of the U.S. Court of Appeals for the Third Circuit, "an agency ... demonstrate that the relationship between its authority to enforce a statute or regulation and the activity giving rise to the requested documents is based upon information sufficient to support at least a colorable claim of the relationship's rationality."
 Abdelfattah, 488 F.3d at 186.
 The rational nexus test was first articulated by the D.C.
 Circuit in Pratt v.
 Webster.
-See 673 F.2d at 420-21 (holding, prior to the 1986 amendments that broadened Exemption 7 to embrace noninvestigatory records, see supra note 288, that an agency must establish that the "investigatory activities that give rise to the documents sought . . . relate[] to the enforcement of federal laws or to the maintenance of national security" and that "the nexus between the investigation and one of the agency's law enforcement duties . . . [is] based on information sufficient to support at least a 'colorable claim' of its rationality").
+See 673 F.2d at 420-21 (holding, prior to the 1986 amendments that broadened Exemption 7 to embrace noninvestigatory records, see discussion and sources supra note 295, that an agency must establish that the "investigatory activities that give rise to the documents sought ... relate[] to the enforcement of federal laws or to the maintenance of national security" and that "the nexus between the investigation and one of the agency's law enforcement duties ... [is] based on information sufficient to support at least a 'colorable claim' of its rationality").
 In contrast, pursuant to the "per se rule," materials withheld by agencies that primarily engage in criminal law enforcement are deemed to be "inherently records compiled for law enforcement purposes within the meaning of Exemption 7."
 Curran v.
 DOJ, 813 F.2d 473, 475 (1st Cir.
-1987) (quotation marks and citation omitted).
+1987) (citation omitted).
 However, courts often require a more rigorous showing from mixed-function agencies that the information being withheld was compiled for law enforcement purposes.
 See, e.g., Tax Analysts, 294 F.3d at 77 (explaining that the IRS was "subject to an exacting standard when it comes to the threshold requirement of Exemption 7"); Mayer, Brown, Rowe & Maw LLP v.
-IRS, No. 04-2187, 2006 U.S. Dist.
-LEXIS 58410, at \23 (D.D.C.
+IRS, No. 04-2187, 2006 WL 2425523, at \7 (D.D.C.
 Aug.
 21, 2006) ("Because the IRS is an agency that combines administrative and law enforcement functions, it is entitled to less deference when evaluating its claim that information was compiled for law enforcement purposes.").
-See DOJ Guide, Exemption 7, supra note 294, at 17-21.
+See DOJ GUIDE, EXEMPTION 7, supra note Error!
+Bookmark not d efined., at 17-21.

-&lt;sup>297 See 5 U.S.C. § 552(b)(7)(A)-(F).
+&lt;sup>304 See 5 U.S.C. § 552(b)(7)(A)-(F).

-&lt;sup>298 See John Doe Agency, 493 U.S. at 156.
+&lt;sup>305 See John Doe Agency, 493 U.S. at 156.